Eywek/eywek/README.md

 - 📗 &nbsp;Ex-42born2code's student from nov.
 2017 to feb.
 2018
 - 👨‍💻 &nbsp;Previously doing some Typescript and infrastructure at [@keymetrics](https://github.com/keymetrics)
-- → &nbsp;Currently lead core engineer at [@reelevant](https://github.com/reelevant-tech) mostly doing Typescript
+- → &nbsp;Currently lead core engineer at [@reelevant](https://github.com/reelevant-tech) mostly doing Typescript and some Rust

 ## Skills